 This FAQ explains the following:

-- Phase 1 - Synchronise the MSP resources with PPO's employee list;
+- Phase 1 - Synchronise the MSP resources with PPO's resource list;

 - Phase 3 - Complete Planning in MSP and importing into PPO.

-Phase 1 – Synchronise the MSP resources with PPO's employee list
+Phase 1 – Synchronise the MSP resources with PPO's resource list

-Step 2 – When running the Import Tasks Wizard the PPO Responsibility field will now be mapped to the Microsoft Project Resources (as illustrated below).
+Step 2 – When running the Import Tasks Wizard the PPO Responsibility field will show the above mapping.

 Phase 3 – Complete Planning in MSP and Importing into PPO